hyperledger-labs/fabric-ansible-collection/docs/source/roles/endorsing_organization.rst

     | **Type**: str

   peer_zones
-    The Kubernetes zone for this peer.
+    The Kubernetes zone for each peer.

+    If specified, you must provide a Kubernetes zone for each peer node.
+The length of `peer_zones` should match the `peers` parameter

     If you do not specify a Kubernetes zone, and multiple Kubernetes zones are available, then a random Kubernetes zone will be selected for you.